RetroAchievements/docs/docs/guidelines/content/set-plagiarism.md

 ### Logic

 Copying the logic of another achievement is acceptable.
 Developers are encouraged to look at how other sets are coded and incorporate it into their own sets.

-### Self-Plagiarism

-You are allowed to copy anything you created from one set to another set.
-However, it is preferable to let another developer work on a port for a set you have already created.

 ### In-Game Achievements